How might we create a consistent user experience?

 Establishing design principles

-The design system was built on four core principles:
+The design system was built around four core principles:

-• Scalability - Ensure components are modular and adaptable for future growth.
+• Scalability - Make sure components are modular and adaptable for future growth

-• Accessibility - Build inclusive components that adhere to WCAG 2.1 standards.
+• Accessibility - Build inclusive components that stick to WCAG 2.1 standards

-• Reusability - Design components that can be used across different applications with minimal modifications.
+• Reusability - Design components that can be used across different applications without much modification

-These principles guided every decision throughout the development of the design system.
+These principles guided every decision we made whilst developing the design system.

 Audit of existing design assets

-I conducted a full audit of the existing components across both products.
+I did a full audit of the existing components across both products.
 This involved:

-• Cataloging existing UI elements (e.g., buttons, modals, form elements) to identify patterns, redundancies, and inconsistencies.
+• Cataloging existing UI elements (buttons, modals, form elements, that sort of thing) to spot patterns, redundancies, and inconsistencies

 The audit threw up some interesting results.
-For example, it was discovered that Gecko Chat utilised seven (!!!) different dropdown variations.
-Instead of re-using existing components, bespoke dropdowns were being created to achieve the same things - this would definitely have to change!
+For example, we discovered that Gecko Chat was using seven (!!!) different dropdown variations.
+Instead of reusing existing components, bespoke dropdowns were being created to do the same things - this definitely had to change!

 Collab with the engineers

-I worked closely with Scott and the engineering teams to ensure that the design system would be scalable and aligned with our chosen front-end framework, React-Bootstrap.
-We implemented design tokens for consistent use of colors, typography, and spacing across products (this had already been created in my Figma design system so we could move on that very quickly).
-This ensured that developers could implement the components consistently in the codebase, reducing discrepancies between design and development.
+I worked closely with Scott and the engineering teams to make sure the design system would be scalable and aligned with our chosen front-end framework, React-Bootstrap.
+We implemented design tokens for consistent use of colours, typography, and spacing across products (I'd already created this in my Figma design system so we could crack on with that pretty quickly).
+This meant developers could implement the components consistently in the codebase, which reduced discrepancies between design and development.

-A key challenge was ensuring components were responsive and scalable across different screen sizes and platforms.
-By building the design system on React-Bootstrap, we were able to leverage its responsive grid system and scalable components, but for more custom elements—such as emoji pickers, chat bubbles, and command windows — we had to build them from scratch or use other React libraries, ensuring that they fit seamlessly within the overall system.
+A key challenge was making sure components were responsive and scalable across different screen sizes and platforms.
+By building the design system on React-Bootstrap, we could leverage its responsive grid system and scalable components, but for more custom elements like emoji pickers, chat bubbles, and command windows.
+We had to build them from scratch or use other React libraries, making sure they fit seamlessly within the overall system.

 The design system was built with accessibility in mind.
 One perk of using React-Bootstrap is most accessibility is built in but we have ensured our colour system meets WCAG colour contrast guidelines.